-- (i) The terminal and other land lease agreements with the Lands Department for EUR995,486 (2012 EUR894.903): - (ii) The contract for contribution to the Malta Tourism Authority for EUR232,937 (2012 EUR232,937); - (iii) The contract with the Armed Forces of Malta for the security of the restricted areas at the Airport for an expense of EUR1,860,000 (2012 EUR2,080,000); - (iv) The provision of Air Navigation Services and other services by Malta Air Traffic Services Limited for an expense of EUR902,898 (2012 EUR902,898); - (v) The provision of Meteorological Services and other services to Malta Air Traffic Services Limited for revenue of EUR722.318 (2012 EUR722.318); - (vi) The contract with Enemalta Corporation for fuel throughput charges generated the amount of EUR342,524 (2012 EUR318,872) in revenue; - (vii) The ground handling and concession agreements with Air Malta plc and its subsidiaries that generated income of EUR1,890,979 (2012 EUR1,816,160).
+- (i) The terminal and other land lease agreements with the Lands Department for EUR995,486 (2013 = EUR995,486); - (ii) The contract for contribution to the Malta Tourism Authority for EUR232,937 (2013 = EUR232,937); - (iii) The contract with the Armed Forces of Malta for the security of the restricted areas at the Airport for an expense of EUR1,860,000 (2013 EUR1,860,000); - (iv) The provision of Air Navigation Services and other services by Malta Air Traffic Services Limited for an expense of EUR902,898 (2013 EUR902,898); - (v) The provision of Meteorological Services and other services to Malta Air Traffic Services Limited for revenue of EUR736.938 (2013 EUR722,318); - (vi) The contract with Enemalta Corporation for fuel throughput charges generated the amount of EUR358,765 (2013 EUR342,524) in revenue; - (vii) The ground handling and concession agreements with Air Malta plc and its subsidiaries that generated income of EUR1,709,688 (2013 EUR1,890,979).

-35. PARENT COMPANY
+36. PARENT COMPANY

-For the purposes of IAS 27 - Consolidated and Separate Financial Statements, it is considered that Articles 58.2 and 58.7 of the Company's Articles of Association combine so as to give Malta Mediterranean Link Consortium Limited, which has its registered office at Palazzo Pietro Stiges, 60 St. Christopher Street, Valletta, Malta, the power to govern the financial and operating policies of the Company so as to obtain benefits from its activities.
+For the purposes of IFRS 10 - Consolidated Financial Statements, it is considered that Articles 58.2 and 58.7 of the Company's Articles of Association combine so as to give Malta Mediterranean Link Consortium Limited, which has its registered office at Palazzo Pietro Stiges, 60 St. Christopher Street, Valletta, Malta, control over the Company.
 The consolidated financial statements of the Group are incorporated in the Group financial statements of Malta Mediterranean Link Consortium Limited.

-36. FAIR VALUES OF FINANCIAL ASSETS AND FINANCIAL LIABILITIES
+37. FAIR VALUES OF FINANCIAL ASSETS AND FINANCIAL LIABILITIES

-At 31 December 2013 and 31 December 2012 the carrying amounts of financial assets and financial liabilities classified with current assets and current liabilities respectively approximated their fair values due to the short term maturities of these assets and liabilities.
-The fair values of non-current financial liabilities are not materially different from their carrying amounts because they carry an arm's length interest that is re-priced periodically.
+At 31 December 2014 and 31 December 2013 the carrying amounts of financial assets and financial liabilities classified with current assets and current liabilities respectively approximated their fair values due to the short term maturities of these assets and liabilities.
+The fair values of non-current loans and receivables and non-current financial liabilities are not materially different from their carrying amounts because they carry an arm's length interest that is re-priced periodically.